 If you want to view a log of the history, issue the following command:

-This will produce output that resembles the following for each commit stored in Mercurial:
+log command will produce output that resembles the following:

 changeset: 0:dcf111b16118 tag: tip user: firstname.lastname@example.org date: Thu Apr 22 18:51:21 2010 +0000 summary: hello mercurial world

-To generate a patch or a view of the history of your repository with the differences (a “diff”) contained within, issue a command in the following form:
+To generate a patch or a view of the history of your repository containing the differences (a diff):

 hg log -p -r 2 5

 This generates a patch (